Only half the job has been done. The Leveson Inquiry was always supposed to take place in two parts.

 On 1st March 2018, the Culture Secretary, Matt Hancock, told the House of Commons that the Government would be cancelling the second phase of the Leveson Inquiry.
 This is a betrayal of victims of press abuse and the wider public.
 Even Sir Brian Leveson himself “fundamentally disagreed” with the Government’s decision.

-But the fight is not over – we are taking the Government to court!
+But the fight is not over!